 Rachel Barton Pine is an incredible symbol of perseverance.
-In 1995, the violinist’s career was stalled by a terrible Metra accident that severed one foot and mangled the other.
+In 1995, the violinist’s career was interrupted by a Metra incident that injured both of her feet.
 Despite this tragedy, Pine returned on stage after a mere six months.
-She has undergone 45 operations to allow her to perform standing and in complete command of her instrument.

 Pine was a remarkably dedicated violinist throughout her childhood.
 By age eight, she was practicing four to five hours a day, not including rehearsals and performances.
 Upon the recommendation from her school principal, Pine’s mother took on home-schooling Pine as a full-time job; meanwhile, her father was unemployed.
 Their home situation was often extremely stressful, and by the age of fourteen she was using the money she earned from violin to help provide for her family.